 “WHY THIS RECIPE WORKS”

 “Our goal in developing our pesto recipe was to heighten the basil and subdue the garlic flavors so that each major element balanced the other.
 We started with plenty of fresh basil, pounded to bruise it and release flavorful oils.
 To tame the raw garlic edge, we toasted it, toasting the nuts as well to give them flavor.
 We used a food processor to combine the ingredients in our pesto recipe quickly and easily, then thinned out the mixture with a little pasta water before tossing with the pasta; this allowed for good distribution throughout the pasta, softened the flavors, and highlighted the creaminess of the cheese and nuts”

 - 4 cups fresh basil leaves that had been bruised in a zip lock bag by rolling the beating the bag with a rolling pin

-- 6 large cloves of garlic, unpeeled toasted in a cast iron skillet then pealed, trimmed and roughly chopped
+- 6 large cloves of garlic, unpeeled toasted in a cast-iron skillet then peeled, trimmed, and roughly chopped

 - Kosher salt and fresh ground black pepper to taste

-- Drizzeled enough olive oil to make a thick paste as the ingredients spun in the processor
+- Drizzled enough olive oil to make a thick paste as the ingredients spun in the processor

 - 1/4 cup roughly grated parmesan cheese stirred in after processing